University of Victoria: University Club

 The University Club is a private club located on campus.
 Membership is limited to faculty, staff, students, and alumni.

 The University Club of Victoria is a private club located on the campus of University of Victoria.
 Faculty, Staff, and students are all members of the club and outside organization may also use the dining halls, meeting rooms, and other facilities.
 Alumni of the university often become members as well.
 The catering staff host dinners and awards celebrations frequently and the Holiday Roast Pig is a classic event on campus.

 The University Club (formerly called the Faculty Club) opened on March 16, 1982.
 The building, located on campus, is surrounded by high trees in a quiet, wooded area.

 University of Victoria Students Society (UVSS)

 The University of Victoria Students' Society is the second-largest student society in British Columbia.
 It represents the UVic undergraduate student body, plans campus-wide events and operates the Student Union Building.
 The student society's leadership is elected annually by the undergraduate student body during campus-wide elections.
 As a multimillion-dollar organization, the UVSS is one of the larger student unions in Canada.
 The UVSS also negotiates with local government and healthcare providers for discounted student transit passes (U-Pass) and health insurance.

 In 2014, the UVSS Student Union Building underwent a major overhaul and renovation.
-In 2015, the university expanded and doubled the capacity of the public transit hub on campus adjacent to the Student Union Building.
+Also in 2014, the university expanded and doubled the capacity of the public transit hub on campus adjacent to the Student Union Building.